wangp/pushpull/README.md

     local = All Mail
     remote = [Google Mail]/All Mail

-then running the command `plugsink config-file "All Mail"` will synchronise the IMAP folder "[Google Mail]/All Mail" with the local folder `All Mail` under the top-level Maildir directory.
+then running the command `pushpull config-file "All Mail"` will synchronise the IMAP folder "[Google Mail]/All Mail" with the local folder `All Mail` under the top-level Maildir directory.